Mountain biking might seem pretty simple if you know how to ride a bike you just hop on a trail and off you go, right?

-I’ve been biking seriously for about a year now, and I have learned that there are several mountain biking essentials that I absolutely must bring in my backpack for any ride, even if it’s just a short ride.
+During my years of biking, I’ve learned that there are several things that I absolutely must bring in my backpack for any ride, even if it’s just a short one.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read my full disclosure here.

 First things first, none of this is possible unless you have something to carry all of this in!
 I always bring my backpack on a ride no matter what.
 It’s a lot easier to load everything into one bag than to figure out how to fit all of this inside of multiple little bags that are somehow attached to my bike.

 The backpack I use is the Osprey Women’s Raven 10 Hydration Pack.
 It’s not the cheapest out there, but there are certain things that are worth spending a little more on, and this is definitely one of them.
 The quality of this backpack is amazing and I know it will last for years.
 Plus, it’s the perfect size and color for me!
 If you are serious about getting into mountain biking (or hiking), I highly recommend this one!